HEGSRR/HEGSRR-Template/readme.md

 - Procedures: [procedure/procedure_metadata.csv](procedure/procedure_metadata.csv)
 - Results: [results/results_metadata.csv](results/results_metadata.csv)

-The [template_readme.md](template_readme.md) file contains more information on structure and rationale of this research template repository, as well as important references and licenses.
+The [template_readme.md](template_readme.md) file contains more information on the design of this template and references used in the design.
+The [Template_LICENSE](Template_LICENSE) file provides the BSD 3-Clause license for using this template.